SCIInstitute/ShapeWorks/docs/workflow/groom.md

 Since image resampling entails interpolation, directly resampling binary segmentations will not result in a binary segmentation, but rather an interpolated version that does not have two distinct labels (i.e., foreground and background).

 To mitigate this behavior, we need first to convert the binary segmentations (with zero-one voxels) to a continuous-valued (gray-scale) image.
-This can be done by antialiasing the segmentations, which smoothes the foreground-background interface.
+This can be done by antialiasing the segmentations, which smooths the foreground-background interface.

 Hence, the resampling pipeline for a binary segmentation includes the following steps: